 Other documents may also be required as applicable.

 Yes, depending on the type of certificate or building, the building department will charge a fee.
-Certificate of Occupancy fees in some cities are as under:-
+Certificate of Occupancy fees in some US cities are as under:-

 Check with your local building department about the current fees.